 - This is one of the main reasons why Mega Man 3's Top Man's weapon is the worst in Mega Man history in the eyes of many fans.
 You couldn't get close enough to damage enemies with it without them damaging you also, unless the attack kills the enemy.

 - Special mention should probably also go to the Doc Robot fights in 3, namely Quick Man.
 To wit, the best strategy for winning the fight meant actively trying to get hit by his boomerangs - which did only minor damage - so that the resulting Mercy Invincibility would protect you from the inevitable collision damage from an enemy much faster than you that would otherwise kill you in 2-3 hits.

 - Mega Man Powered Up allows you to play as the Robot Masters after unlocking them.
 When you do so, a Wily-built Mega Man copy serves as a replacement boss for your character.
 And you take damage when you touch him.
 Hmm...

-- A more amusing example was perhaps Super Metroid, where Ridley's sprite was given almost comically diminutive wings that amazingly still provide him with the ability to fly, because if they were the proper size, the impact detection for collision damage would make him impossible to get close to without being struck by them.
+- An amusing example was in Super Metroid, where Ridley's sprite was given almost comically diminutive wings that amazingly still provide him with the ability to fly, because if they were the proper size, the impact detection for collision damage would make him impossible to get close to without being struck by them.

 - Metroid is also notable for including the Screw Attack, a permanent upgrade that lets you reverse collision damage back at weak enemies.